CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 ![](img/performance.png)

 From the graph we can see that culling improve performance a lot since we don't need to render those culled blades.
 The performance difference might depend on the diameter we choose for these three kinds of culling.
-In my test, the distance culling improve performance most.
+In my test, the distance culling improve performance most as blades beyond a maximum distance are removed.
+For orientation culling, there is only a few of blades got removed since the threshold I set for orientation culling is low.
 On the other hand, as the number of blades increase, the performance decreases.